Pijussad/MSTewarts/cozy-home-blog copy/src/_posts/2025-09-11-first-scientific-proof-of-interdimentional-beings.md

 They appear when strange people induce them.

-This time inductor was a wise but not illiterate professor.
+This time inductor was a wise but illiterate professor.

 “Cigarettes” – that was the thought I myself got after the lecture.
 Bear in mind not only after lecture, but the entire time of lecture that was my thought.